cryptopunksnotdead/punkbase/README.md

-The images are stored "inline" in the image column in 24×24 px in the PNG (Portable Network Graphics) format with transparent background and base64-encoded and starting with `image:data`.
+The images are stored "inline" in the image column in 24×24 px in the PNG (Portable Network Graphics) format with transparent background and base64-encoded and starting with `data:image`.
 Example - punk no. 0:

 ```